yfguo91/yfguo91.github.io/_pages/about.md

 Yuhang Li\*, **Yufei Guo**\*, Shanghang Zhang, Shikuang Deng, Yongqing Hai, Shi Gu

-- we propose a new family of Differentiable Spike (Dspike) functions that can adaptively evolve during training to find the optimal shape and smoothness for gradient estimation for spiking neural networks.
+- We propose a new family of Differentiable Spike (Dspike) functions that can adaptively evolve during training to find the optimal shape and smoothness for gradient estimation for spiking neural networks.
 </div>
 </div>